butterops/legonotes-app/docs/index.md

-Devs @butterops are determined to eease our knowledge collection and research workflow over the internet.
+Devs @butterops are determined to ease our knowledge collection and research workflow over the internet.

-`We will be launching sooner!`
+We will be launching soon!

 Thanks,<br>
 ButterOps Dev Community